Increase in travel-associated Legionnaires’ disease among European travellers returning from Dubai since 1 October 2016.

 The ECDC surveillance scheme (ELDSNet) for travel-associated Legionnaires’ disease (TALD) has observed an increase in the number of cases associated with travel to Dubai, United Arab Emirates (UAE) since the beginning of the last quarter of 2016 compared with the two previous years (Figure 1).

 The doubling of cases observed in October and November 2016 (compared with 2014 and 2015) led to an ECDC rapid risk assessment published on 23 December 2016.
-As cases continued to be reported in December and January, an ECDC epidemiological update was published on 17 January 2017.
-This second epidemiological update shows a larger number of cases reported in February 2017 than in February 2014 or 2015.
+As cases continued to be reported in December and January, an ECDC epidemiological update was published on 17 January 2017 and updated on 9 March 2017.
+This third epidemiological update shows a larger number of cases reported in February 2017 than in the months of February of 2014-2016.

-As of 6 March 2017, 44 TALD cases with a history of travel to Dubai within 2–10 days prior to illness and with onset since 1 October 2016, have been reported to ECDC by EU Member States and one European Free Trade Association (EFTA) country.
-Forty cases associated with commercial accommodation sites were reported through the ELDSNet TALD surveillance scheme and four cases associated with private accommodation sites in Dubai were reported by the United Kingdom (UK).
-Cases were reported by the United Kingdom (20 cases), Sweden (6), the Netherlands (5), France (3), Denmark (3), Germany (3), Austria (1), Belgium (1), Hungary (1) and Switzerland (1).
+As of 6 April 2017, 50 TALD cases with a history of travel to Dubai within 2–10 days prior to illness and with onset since 1 October 2016, have been reported to ECDC by EU Member States and one European Free Trade Association (EFTA) country.
+Forty-five cases associated with commercial accommodation sites were reported through the ELDSNet TALD surveillance scheme and five cases associated with private accommodation sites in Dubai were reported by the United Kingdom (UK).
+Cases were reported by the United Kingdom (24 cases), Sweden (6), the Netherlands (5), Denmark (4), France (3), Germany (3), Austria (1), Belgium (1), Hungary (1), Spain (1) and Switzerland (1).

 The delay between week of illness onset and week of reporting cases to ELDSNet is around two weeks, ranging from one to six weeks.
 Therefore, the number of cases reported in the past six weeks is likely to be underestimated.

 Figure 2.
-Distribution of TALD cases with history of stay in Dubai (UAE), by week of onset and accommodation site clustering, for weeks 37/2016–07/2017
+Distribution of TALD cases with history of stay in Dubai (UAE), by week of onset and accommodation site clustering, weeks 37/2016–11/2017, and as of 6 April 2017 (excluding one case with accommodation site unknown)

 All cases are laboratory confirmed.
-Thirty-three were diagnosed with a urinary antigen test (UAT), four with PCR, four with both UAT and PCR and three by culture, UAT and PCR.
-Three of the cases had their infection further characterised as Legionella pneumophila serogroup 1, sequence base type 616.
-This type is uncommon in Europe and has been associated with other Legionnaires’ disease cases returning from Dubai in previous years (personal communication, ELDSNet network).
+Thirty-eight were diagnosed with a urinary antigen test (UAT), four with PCR, five with both UAT and PCR, and three by culture, UAT and PCR.
+Three of the cases had their infection further characterised as Legionella pneumophila serogroup 1, sequence base type 616, and one as Legionella pneumophila serogroup 1, sequence base type 2382.
+Sequence base type 616 is uncommon in Europe and has been associated with other Legionnaires’ disease cases returning from Dubai in previous years (personal communication, ELDSNet network).
+While sequence base type 2382 is the first such identification worldwide and appears to be closely-related to type 616.

 The UAE authorities have informed ECDC that there was no increase observed in statutory notifiable pneumonia cases in Dubai during the period October to December 2016.